This Day In Writing History

 Nietzche's relationship with his sister was a never ending pattern of conflict and reconciliation, as Nietzsche was also disgusted by her anti Semitism and that of her husband.
 And, as previously mentioned, Neitzche had a low opinion of German culture.
 He also despised nationalism.

 Today, over a hundred years after his death, Friedrich Nietzsche still remains one of the world's most influential and controversial philosophers.

 "Good prose is written only face to face with poetry." - Friedrich Nietzsche

-Today's video features a reading from Friedrich Nietzsche's classic book, The Antichrist.
+Today's video features a complete reading of Friedrich Nietzsche's classic philosophical novel, Thus Spoke Zarathustra.
 Enjoy!